odinuv/web/articles/web/index.md

 Standards of the Internet Network are published as [RFC (Request for Comments)](https://en.wikipedia.org/wiki/Request_for_Comments).
 As the name suggests not all of RFCs are actually used as standards, but if you are unsure about something, do it as some RFC says.
-RFC standards are industrial standards -- i.e there is no law enforcing them, but every sane programmer follows them.
+RFC standards are industrial standards -- i.e. there is no law enforcing them, but every sane programmer follows them.

 ### Internet protocols